sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 - \# of ENI per HA scope that can be created
 - \# of flow table that can be created

-However, since we only support DPU level pairing with a single flow table and the topologies we supported at this moment is limited, the topology related capability is added as high level modes, instead of individual attributes:
+However, since we only support DPU level pairing with a single flow table and the topology we supported at this moment is limited, the topology related capability is added as high level modes, instead of individual attributes:

 | Attribute name | Type | Description |
 | -------------- | ---- | ----------- |